This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Risks of the hepatitis B vaccine:

 The area where you got the shot may be sore.
+This usually gets better in 1 to 2 days.
 You may have a low fever.
+Rarely, you may develop severe shoulder pain that lasts longer than 2 days.
 You may have an allergic reaction to the vaccine.
 This can be life-threatening.
 If you are pregnant or breastfeeding, ask if it is safe for you to get the hepatitis B vaccine.

 Apply a warm compress